Mahgnislaw/BecodeProjects/1_Becode Basics/1_2Linux/Privilege escalation/README.md

 ### How to :

-So first find the file with setuid set : `find / -perm 4000 -ls 2>/dev/null`
+So first find files with setuid set and with root user : `find / -perm 4000 -ls 2>/dev/null`
 	`- /4000` is the bitmask for the SetUID bit.

 can see the uid of current user with `id`